Nisha-Korade/Power-BI-Reports-/README.md

-# Power-BI-Reports-
+# Power-BI-Reports-Description of the Dashboard

-Here is all Power BI Report display which I made in Microsoft Power Bi using some DAX Query and Data modeling .
-Useful Dashboard for Business .
-Also give the dashboard description.
+This is a Financial Performance Dashboard built in Power BI that consolidates a company's sales, profit, cost, and customer-segment data into a single interactive report for the year 2013-2014 (filterable by quarter).